process-analytics/bpmn-visualization-js/docs/contributors/testing.md

 <br/><br/>
 * You have added an interface for handling interactions that manipulates the visible diagram.
 <br/><br/>
-`bpmn.navigation.test.ts` drives all visual tests for that part.
+`diagram.navigation.zoom.pan.tests.ts` drives all visual tests for that part.
 A visual test only requires a BPMN diagram as input.
+* You have changed the fit mechanism.
+<br/><br/>
+`diagram.navigation.fit.tests.ts` drives all visual tests for that part.
+A visual test requires a BPMN diagram and FitOptions as an input.
+Different Fit options are tested here.
+* You have added changes in overlays: i.e. positioning, shapes, styling.
+<br/><br/>
+`overlays.rendering.test.ts` drives all visual tests for that part.
+A visual test only requires a BPMN diagram as input.

+You should add DOM tests when:
+* You have changed the way the BPMN elements are displayed: i.e. the associated css classes, shapes, nodes order.
+  <br/><br/>
+  `generated.svg.test.ts` drives tests for that part.
+A test only requires a BPMN diagram as input.
+The DOM hierarchy is verified here as well as the nodes types and their attributes.

 In both cases the reference images have to be stored in the `test/e2e/__image_snapshots__` folder.